EthernalStar/ClipeXec/README.md

 # ![Logo](./Icon.png?raw=true) ClipeXec

-**ClipeXec** is a Tool wich executes given Command once the content of the Clipboard changes.
+**ClipeXec** is a Tool wich executes a given Command once the content of the Clipboard changes.

 It incorporates the Clipboard Text content directly to the Command.